TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 </details>

 ### Query
 Get Container API provides some queries as follows.
 All queries can be connected with '&' for common use.

 #### List of More than 10,000 Objects
 No more than 10,000 objects can be listed with Get Container API.
-To list more than 10,000 objects, use the 'marker' query.
+To list more than 10,000 objects, use the `marker` query.
 The marker query returns up to 10,000 object lists from the next object after a specified object.

 ```
 GET    /v1/{Account}/{Container}?marker={Object}